 The Executive MPA’s faculty helps professionals develop individual goals and apply them to the complex scope of today’s public service organizations.
-Engaging, accessible, and seasoned, the program’s faculty is composed of senior executives, distinguished scholars, management experts, and leading practitioners from a range of city agencies and nonprofit organizations.
+Engaging, accessible, and seasoned, the program’s faculty is composed of full-time professors, distinguished scholars, and management experts, who teach alongside practitioners, including senior executives, from a range of city agencies and nonprofit organizations.

 “The Executive MPA experience provided me with a strong background in program evaluation, statistics and public and non-profit management, which has made me much more confident when it comes to tackling community development, strategic planning, and examining programmatic best practices for the future.”